2016 TUSCULUM REVIEW POETRY CHAPBOOK PRIZE

 The entry fee is $20 per chapbook manuscript.
 We accept checks and money orders made payable to The Tusculum Review.
 Entry fees include a one-year subscription to The Tusculum Review (an annual publication) and consideration for publication.
-We consider all works submitted for publication.

 Each chapbook manuscript entered should consist of 20-30 pages of poems in a standard 12-point font.
 No more than one poem may appear on a page.
 You may enter more than one chapbook manuscript (as long as you include a $20 reading fee with each manuscript).
-A manuscript need not be thematically coherent or connected through narrative.
+Entries need not be thematically coherent or connected through narrative.
 Co-authored manuscripts are permitted.

 Include a title page, a table of contents, and an acknowledgements page (if any of the poems have been previously published).

 Please send a cover letter with your contest entry.
 The cover letter should include the title of your entry, your name, postal address, phone number, and e-mail address.
 Please do NOT include your name or any other identifying information on any page of the chapbook manuscript.

 For this contest, it is acceptable if individual works in your chapbook manuscript have been published elsewhere, but the manuscript as a whole cannot have been published previously (online or in print).

 Manuscripts will not be returned; they will, instead, be recycled.